Dipakk7/Dipakk7/README.md

 ## 🎯 About Me

-I am an **AI Engineer & Data Analyst** with a strong academic and practical background in **Artificial Intelligence and Data Science**.
+I am an AI Engineer and Data Analyst with a strong foundation in Artificial Intelligence and Data Science.
+I specialize in analyzing data, building machine learning models, and creating insightful dashboards using Python, SQL, and Power BI.

+My experience includes working on real-world projects involving data analytics, predictive modeling, and deep learning applications such as computer vision and video analysis.
-I work on transforming raw data into meaningful insights and building **machine learning–driven solutions** that address real-world problems.
+I enjoy transforming raw data into meaningful insights and developing AI-driven solutions that support data-informed decision-making.

-My interests span **data analytics, machine learning, deep learning, and applied AI systems**, with hands-on experience in model development, visualization, and deployment.

 ---